 The soft landscape strategy proposes seeding the majority of grass areas with a long meadow mixture with the exception of the central lawn area and grass within 1m of paths/roads, which will have a shorter flowering lawn mixture.
-Grass mixtures along swales and pond edges will consist of a suitable wetland species.
+Grass mixtures along swales and pond edges will consist of suitable wetland and dry swale species.
 Woodland floors will remain as is, apart from where there is too much disruption to the understorey.
 In these areas a woodland meadow mix will be seeded.